windley/CS462-Event-Edition/project/Project_Final.md

 - **Proposal** (10%)
   - Pass or fail: Submit the written proposal by the deadline and have it approved
   - Architectural diagram and explanation
-- **Presentation** (35%)
+- **TA Presentation** (35%)
-  - Score will be determined by Dr. Windley and the TA based on the quality of your presentation and demonstration
+  - Score will be determined by TA based on the quality of your presentation and demonstration
 - **Final submission** (55%)
 	- 7% &mdash; Statement of the problem
 	- 12% &mdash; APIs you chose and why